Graduation (album): Background

-Recording
+Recording and production

 West began working on Graduation immediately after releasing his second studio album Late Registration.
 By late September 2005, West had already completed three songs for the album, which he intended to contain a total of twelve tracks.
-Around the time of the recording of the third studio album, West would often listen to songs written by folk and country singer-songwriters Bob Dylan and Johnny Cash in hopes of developing methods to augment his word play and storytelling abilities.
+Around the time of recording, West would often listen to songs written by folk and country singer-songwriters Bob Dylan and Johnny Cash in hopes of developing methods to augment his word play and storytelling abilities.
 The former musician had been recommended to West by multiple of his friends, including English disc jockey Samantha Ronson, all of whom claimed his music and the way he dealt with the press reminded them of Dylan.
-West also listened to his most favorite alternative rock bands, including The Killers, Radiohead, Modest Mouse, and Keane, in order to gain new ideas on how to make his hip-hop production style more stadium-friendly.
+West also listened to his favorite alternative rock bands, including The Killers, Radiohead, Modest Mouse, and Keane, in order to gain new ideas on how to make his hip-hop production style more stadium-friendly.
 Additionally, West would often test his new songs on his iPod, in his office, in dance clubs and just about anywhere people might listen to his music.
 He would then make adjustments to the tracks based on feedback he received, repeating the process as many times as necessary.

 In comparison to previous albums, Graduation features fewer guest appearances from other recording artists.
 West elaborated that it was a fully conscious decision to keep his guest vocalists at a minimum, saying that, "When I hear the records of my favorite bands – The Killers or Coldplay – you only hear one voice from start to finish".
 R&B singers T-Pain and Dwele, New York rappers Mos Def and ALBe.
 Back, and famed hip-hop record producer DJ Premier are featured in individual tracks primarily to deliver melodic hooks and refrains.
 However, though he originally intended for Graduation to be completely devoid of guest rap verses, West decided to invite New Orleans rapper Lil Wayne on the track "Barry Bonds".
 At the time, the two MCs had been working together, with West contributing to the production of Lil Wayne's sixth studio album Tha Carter III.
 As for the absence of skits, West explained, "There's just serious songs, hooks, chords, and ideas.
-No special effects or antics ... and no fake Bernie Mac!"
+No special effects or antics ... and no fake Bernie Mac!".
 West instead decided to record two earthy musical interludes in place of the hip-hop skits.
 He incorporated African sounds and polyrhythmic percussion into both.
 However, for unknown reasons, the two musical interludes were omitted from the studio album.